Field Work Term Assessment

 FWT is an opportunity for students to experience the world of work and to be assessed on their performance based on how the professional world operates.
 For this reason, FWT due dates for site applications and profile setup on Handshake, registration, reflective assignment submission, supervisor evaluations, and timesheets are firm, and students will be held accountable to these dates.
 If due dates are missed, a final FWT assessment may be adversely affected.

 As Handshake is the College's resource to connect students to prospective employers, it is essential that students learn to present their professional and life experience in a compelling way.
-With this in mind, all students are required to set up a profile on Handshake and to upload their professional resume for review and feedback by the FWT registration due date.

 Employer Evaluations